patricoferris/irmin-http-repro/README.md

 ## Irmin HTTP Repro

+### To reproduce

+After installing the dependencies (most of them should be in `irmin-repro.opam`) you can run `make all`.
+Once that is serving you can go to `http://localhost:8080` and open the browser's console (tested on a Google Chrome and Brave) to see the printed errors.

 ### Desired Action

 The ability to sync a local Irmin store in the browser backed by IndexedDB with a remote on the server over HTTP.
 As far as I can tell, Irmin cannot support this directly at the moment as [ocaml-git does not yet support any server functionality](https://github.com/mirage/ocaml-git/issues/15) even for the dumb HTTP protocol.